nicher92/aics/tutorials/final-project/README.md

 ## How to install VOLTA on mlt-gpu

 Follow the steps below, they have been tested on mlt-gpu.
-The differ a bit from those in the official repository.
+They differ a bit from those in the official repository.
 Last update: 10/01/2022.

 ```
 git clone --recurse-submodules https://github.com/e-bug/volta.git